davegatehouse/hello-world/README.md

 # hello-world

+Hi Uninterested Peeps
-Just another repository to get back into using git
+I'm Dave and this is just another repository to get back into using git.